uestla/ReCaptchaControl/README.md

 ```

 IMPORTANT: The [recaptcha.ajax.js](assets/recaptcha.ajax.js) script loads the official JavaScript library because it needs to render the reCATPCHAs [explicitely](https://developers.google.com/recaptcha/docs/display#explicit_render).
 So please be careful not to loaded by yourself as well.

+### Invisible reCAPTCHA

+You can also use this library for [Invisible reCAPTCHA](https://developers.google.com/recaptcha/docs/invisible).
+The backend part stays the same so it only needs proper configuration in the frontend.
+To see it in action you can visit https://kesspess.cz/recaptcha/invisible and the code in [tests](tests/manual/app/presenters/templates/Test/invisible.latte).

 ### Testing